plancoo/Exam-SC-900-Study-Notes/4_Describe the capabilities of Microsoft compliance solutions.md

 - **Govern your data**: Organizations can automatically keep, delete, and store data and records in a compliant manner.
 Capabilities like retention policies, retention labels, and records management enable organizations to govern their data.

+# Describe the compliance management capabilities of Microsoft Purview 365

 ## Describe the data classification capabilities of the compliance portal